 The SWPPP must include a description of interim and permanent stabilization practices for the site, including a site-specific scheduling of the implementation of the practices.
-Site plans shall ensure that existing vegetation is preserved where attainable and that disturbed portions of the site are stabilized.
+Site plans should ensure that existing vegetation is preserved where attainable and that disturbed portions of the site are stabilized.
 Final stabilization practices may include, but are not limited to: establishment of permanent self-sustaining perennial vegetation, mulching, geotextiles, sod stabilization, vegetative buffer strips, protection of trees, preservation of mature vegetation, and other appropriate measures.
 Use of impervious surfaces for stabilization should be avoided.

-The following records shall be maintained and attached to the SWPPP: the dates when major grading activities occur; the dates when construction activities temporarily or permanently cease on a portion of the site; and the dates when stabilization measures are initiated.
+The following records shall be maintained and attached to the SWPPP: the dates when major grading activities occur, construction activities temporarily or permanently cease on a portion of the site, and stabilization measures are initiated.

-(a) Deadline to Initiate Stabilization Measures.
-Stabilization measures shall be initiated immediately in portions of the site where clearing, grading, excavating, or other earth disturbing activities have permanently ceased on any portion of the site or temporarily ceased and will not resume for a period exceeding 14 calendar days.
+(1) Deadline to Initiate Stabilization Measures

+Stabilization measures shall be initiated immediately in portions of the site where clearing, grading, excavating, or other earth-disturbing activities have permanently ceased on any portion of the site or temporarily ceased and will not resume for a period exceeding 14 calendar days.

 For the purposes of this permit, "immediately" is interpreted to mean no later than the next work day.
-Where construction activity on a portion of the site is temporarily ceased, and earth disturbing activities will be resumed within 14 days, stabilization measures do not have to be initiated on that portion of site.

-For the purposes of this permit, the types of activities that constitute the initiation of stabilization include, but are not limited to:
+Where construction activity on a portion of the site has temporarily ceased and earth-disturbing activities will be resumed within 14 days, stabilization measures do not have to be initiated on that portion of site.
+For the purposes of this permit, the types of activities that constitute the initiation of stabilization include, but are not limited to, the following:

-- i. prepping the soil for vegetative or non-vegetative stabilization; - ii. applying mulch or other non-vegetative product to the exposed area; - iii. seeding or planting the exposed area; - iv. starting any of the activities above in Part IV.D.2.a(3)(a)(i iii) on a portion of the area to be stabilized, but not on the entire area; and - v. finalizing arrangements to have stabilization product fully installed in compliance with the applicable deadline for completing stabilization. - (b) Deadline to Complete Installation of Stabilization Measures.
-As soon as practicable, but no later than 14 calendar days after the initiation of soil stabilization measures, permittees are required to have completed: - i.
-For vegetative stabilization, all activities necessary to initially seed or plant the area to be stabilized; and/or - ii.
-For non-vegetative stabilization, the installation or application of all such non-vegetative measures.
+- (a) prepping the soil for vegetative or non-vegetative stabilization; - (b) applying mulch or other non-vegetative product to the exposed area; - (c) seeding or planting the exposed area; - (d) starting any of the three activities described in Part II.D.2 (a)(iii)(1)(a c) on a portion of the area to be stabilized, but not on the entire area; and - (e) finalizing arrangements to have stabilization product fully installed in compliance with the applicable deadline for completing stabilization.

+(2) Deadline to Complete Installation of Stabilization Measures

+As soon as practicable, but, no later than 14 calendar days after the initiation of soil stabilization measures, permittees are required to have completed:

+- (a) For vegetative stabilization, all activities necessary to initially seed or plant the area to be stabilized; and/or - (b) For non-vegetative stabilization, the installation or application of all such non-vegetative measures.

-In extenuating circumstances and per 40 CFR 450.21(b), stabilization must be completed within the time period as follows: in areas experiencing droughts where the completion of stabilization measures by the 14th day after construction activity has temporarily or permanently ceased is precluded by seasonal arid conditions, stabilization measures shall be completed as soon as practicable.
+In extenuating circumstances and per 40 CFR 450.21(b), stabilization must be completed within the time period as follows: In areas experiencing droughts where the completion of stabilization measures by the 14th day after construction activity has temporarily or permanently ceased is precluded by seasonal arid conditions, stabilization measures shall be completed as soon as practicable.
 These extenuating circumstances must be documented in the SWPPP.

-In general, permittees shall be aware that final stabilization often takes time (weeks or even months), especially during times of low rainfall or during the colder months of the year.
-Permittees must continue routine inspections until they have met the final stabilization requirements of the permit.
+Permittees should be aware that generally, final stabilization, as defined/described in Part VII of the permit, often takes time (weeks or even months), especially during times of low rainfall or during the colder months of the year.
+Permittees must continue routine inspections until the final stabilization requirements of the permit have been met.